zachmullen/label-studio/docs/source/templates/time_series.md

 ### Video & audio sync with time series

 It's possible to synchronize TimeSeries with video and audio in Label Studio.
-Right now you can do it using HyperText tag with HTML objects `<audio src="path">`/`<video src="path">` and TimeSeries together.
-We have some solutions for this in the testing, [ping us](http://slack.labelstud.io.s3-website-us-east-1.amazonaws.com?source=template-timeseries) in Slack to learn more.
+Right now you can do it using HyperText tag with HTML objects `<audio src="path">`or `<video src="path">` and TimeSeries together.
+There are some experimental and unsupported options for performing this.
+[Contact us](http://slack.labelstud.io.s3-website-us-east-1.amazonaws.com?source=template-timeseries) in Slack to learn more.